-- Fate Zero: Kariya Matou wasn't the prettiest person alive, even before he had the worms transplanted in him,◊ but since he's such a generous person, some artists have seen fit to (WARNING, THESE LINKS ARE ALL NSFW) give him a more palatable appearance, sometimes even downplaying the popped veins in his infected form and turning him into a White-Haired Pretty Boy who just happens to have a bit of a facial distortion.
+- Fate/Zero: Kariya Matou wasn't the prettiest person alive, even before he had the worms transplanted in him,◊ but since he's such a generous person, some artists have seen fit to give him a more palatable appearance, sometimes even downplaying the popped veins in his infected form and turning him into a Pretty Boy who just happens to have a bit of a facial distortion.

 - Kurogane from Tsubasa Reservoir Chronicle.
 He is genuinely attractive (just very, very masculine) but fangirls tend to portray him as a skinny, feminine Pretty Boy.
 Some fanartists, however, do the exact opposite and draw him with so much bulk you wonder how his armor still fits.

 - Hellsing: Alexander Anderson tends to become a Bishounen in fan-art.
-His Fan Yay on the other hand tends to make him a hulking tower of muscle.
+His LGBT Fanbase on the other hand tends to make him a hulking tower of muscle.

-- There is a ton of fanart depicting Renamon with more tits and ass than she normally has.
-Renamon is human-sized (well, kid-sized) and has a more adult personality than most of the other Mons in the franchise, even that season, so she's shippable... but lacks certain attributes in the chest area that fanartists are more than happy to add.
+- There is a ton of fanart depicting Renamon with more tits and ass than she normally has; enough to make her the #2 search term on FurAffinity.
+Renamon is human-sized and has a more adult personality than most of the other Mons in the franchise, so she's shippable... but looks like this◊ and canonically has No Biological Sex, which fanartists are more than happy to add.